 There are two museums in Vila do Conde.
 The Museu de Rendas de Bilros has displays of the town’s lacework and demonstrations on how it is made alongside old tools and equipment.
 The Museu de Construção Naval has replica ships housed in the old Royal Customs House.

 The Moorish-style Capela do Socorro with interior azulejos (Portuguese hand-painted tiles) and a Rococo altar is also worth a visit.

-If you stop off at Vila do Conde on the Portuguese Camino de Santiago, we hope you enjoy your 24 hours in this quaint and relaxed town.
+If you stop off at Vila do Conde on the Portuguese Camino de Santiago, I hope you enjoy your 24 hours in this quaint and relaxed town.

 Featured Image Photo Credit – Trek Earth